All Articles/

 Silverfish infestations reflect broader moisture and storage issues in your home.
 While these ancient insects are more nuisance than danger, their potential for property damage makes prompt action essential.

 Start with moisture control and proper storage practices today.
-These steps alone will eliminate most silverfish problems within 4-6 weeks.
-For persistent infestations or extensive damage, professional treatment combined with environmental modifications provides the most reliable long-term solution.
+These steps alone will eliminate most silverfish problems.
+For persistent issues, professional pest control services can provide targeted solutions that address the root causes of infestations.

 References & Sources